jamesapcooper/jamesapcooper.github.io-src/content/post/worship-service.md

 ---------

-*The bread is distributed, the pastor says,* “The body of Christ, broken for you~,~” *and all eat together.
+*The bread is distributed, the pastor says,* “The body of Christ, broken for you,” *and all eat together.
 Then follows the wine, the pastor says,* “The blood of Christ, shed for you,” *and all drink together*.

 \* “For my flesh is true food, and my blood is true drink.
 Whoever feeds on